 |Engineered to cope with coatings, linings, etc.||Requires calibration for each material|

 |Good accuracy (0.1 mm and less) using

 |Requires good contact with test surface|

 PEC is an electromagnetic method to determine the wall thickness of electrical conductors.
 The PEC probe is placed on an insulated pipe or vessel.
 A magnetic field is created by an electrical current in the transmitting coil of the probe.
-This field penetrates through the weather sheeting and magnetizes the pipe wall.
-Next, the electrical current in the transmission coil is switched off, causing a sudden drop in the magnetic field.
+This field penetrates through the cladding and magnetizes the pipe wall.
+The electrical current in the transmission coil is then switched off, causing a sudden drop in the magnetic field.
 As a result of electromagnetic induction, eddy currents are generated in the pipe wall.
 The eddy currents diffuse inwards and decrease in strength.
-The decrease in eddy currents is monitored by the PEC probe and is used to determine the wall thickness.
+This is monitored by the PEC probe and used to determine the wall thickness.
 The thicker the wall, the longer it takes for the eddy currents to decay to zero.
-Applied operating principles of PEC varies from system to system.
+Applied operating principles of PEC vary from system to system.
 Generally, to obtain a quantitative wall thickness reading, PEC systems use algorithms that relate the diffusive behavior in time to the material properties and the wall thickness.

 PEC averages wall thickness over a relatively large foot print.
 As a result, PEC is suitable for general wall loss, but isolated pitting defects cannot be detected, making it a screening tool only.

 |Traceability||Only applicable to carbon steel and low-alloy steel|